Monogatari (series): Anime

 A four-episode adaptation of the first novel of the third series, Tsukimonogatari, aired in a marathon on December 31, 2014.
 A 13-episode anime television series adapting two more novels of the third series, titled Owarimonogatari, aired between October 3 and December 19, 2015.
 A series of three films adapting the prequel novel Kizumonogatari were produced, with the first one, Kizumonogatari Part 1: Tekketsu, premiering on January 8, 2016, the second film, Kizumonogatari Part 2: Nekketsu, premiering on August 19, 2016, and the third and final film, Kizumonogatari Part 3: Reiketsu, premiering on January 6, 2017.
 A web anime series adapting Koyomimonogatari became available for download on the App Store and Google Play from January 9, 2016.
 A seven-episode anime television series, an adaptation of the third Owarimonogatari novel, aired on August 12 and 13, 2017.
 An adaptation of Zoku Owarimonogatari was released in theaters on November 10, 2018 and as two Blu-ray and DVD volumes on February 27, 2019 and March 27, 2019.
 It aired on TV as six episodes between May 18 and June 22, 2019.

 In January 2024, an adaptation of both "Off Season" and "Monster Season" was announced, with chief director Shinbo, character designer Watanabe, and studio Shaft returning.
 Midori Yoshizawa is directing.
 It aired on Abema from July 6 to October 19, 2024.
 Crunchyroll licensed the series.
-A new episode of Off & Monster Season was announced in July 2025.
+New episodes of Off & Monster Season were announced in July 2025.
+In July 2026, Studio Shaft announced that the second set of episodes would begin airing in winter 2026.

 The anime adaptation does not follow the order of the novels.
 Kizumonogatari was planned to be released in 2012 after Bakemonogatari, but due to production issues, it was delayed until 2016.
 Hanamonogatari was originally planned to be animated in its original place from the novels, but it got postponed to air after Monogatari Series Second Season.
 In the Blu-ray box set of Monogatari Series Second Season though, Hanamonogatari is listed as the third arc.
 Koyomimonogatari in the novels was released before Owarimonogatari, but in the anime adaptation, it was released on the App Store and Google Play app after Kizumonogatari I and Owarimonogatari.